RememberOfLife/mirabel/README.md

   * want notifications IN mirabel, or should mirabel issue to the environment notification service?
   * possibly unify this and some other features in a more general common frontend library
     * e.g. display a line at the top to show what is happening right now / being waited on (e.g. other player is selecting cards to discard, etc..)
+  * can use flashing window to draw attention on anything relevant new happening (https://wiki.libsdl.org/SDL_FlashWindow)
 * need some unit tests for things like move_history, config_registry etc?
 * draw and resign are events
   * player offering draw may set timeout, can not be taken back, on timeout it auto expires